mavlink/qgc-user-guide/setup_sensors.md

 ![](images/setup/02_sensors_compass_06.png)

 A message will appear when the process is finished.
-You can click to show the values or just click on Ok button.
+You can click to show the values and some details, or just click on Ok button.

 ![](images/setup/02_sensors_compass_07.png)